 What are The types of access control systems used in hotels?

-Access control for hotels is a pivotal aspect of hotel data management, allowing guests to enjoy their stay while safely keeping their information private.
+Access control is pivotal in hotel data management, allowing guests to enjoy their stay while safely keeping their information private.
 Here are some of the most common types of access control systems used in hotels: